snaldos/packing-optimization/reference_materials/notes/bf.md

 Finds the optimal solution, but takes over a million (2^20) possible subsets—execution is very slow (over 1 second), clearly illustrating exponential complexity.
 Classic case where brute force is impractical.

-## DATASET 04–06, 15-16, 18-25
+## DATASET 04–06, 15-16, 18-26

 Times out after 60000 ms. Not feasible for moderate or large datasets.

 ## DATASET 17

-For such small datasets, brute force ends up being the best approach.
+For such small datasets, brute force or backtracing end up being the best approaches.